The last of three debates is on Wednesday

-Hillary Clinton and Donald Trump will take the stage for the second of three presidential debates, on Sunday at 9:00 p.m.
+Hillary Clinton and Donald Trump are scheduled to cap off the last of three official presidential debates on Wednesday at 9:00 p.m.
 ET.

 CNN will air the event in its entirety on its networks as well as through a live stream on CNN.com.
 CNN Politics will host a live blog offering instant analysis and reaction as the debate unfolds at the top of the page, and CNN’s Reality Check Team will also conduct live fact-checking.

-The Commission on Presidential Debates, a bipartisan organization that manages the official contests, will host the event at Washington University in St. Louis.
+The Commission on Presidential Debates, a bipartisan organization that manages the official contests, will host the 90-minute, commercial-free event at the University of Nevada in Las Vegas.